MicrosoftEdge/WebView2Samples/SampleApps/WebView2APISample/documentation/Testing-Instructions.md

 1. Expected: Text should highlight and the entire app should not drag
 1. Click button.
 1. Expected: The click counter should increment.

+#### Interactive Dragging Opt-out

+Test that the interactive dragging opt-out switch works on Webview2.

+1. run the app with the flag --edge-webview-disable-interactive-dragging
+1. Click Scenario > Non-Client Region Support.
+1. Look under the Heading "Interactive Elements".
+1. Hover the mouse on the textarea and button.
+1. Expected: Cursor should be arrow, the element border should stay the same.
+1. Drag on text area and button.
+1. Expected: The entire app should drag.
+1. Click into text area.
+1. Expected: Cursor remains the same.
+1. Click button.
+1. Expected: The click counter should not increment.

 #### Drag and Drop